 Remember that hydration is extra important when you’re pregnant as more water evaporates from your skin during pregnancy.
 That's especially true when traveling to warm locations like the Caribbean, as heat will enhance fluid loss.
 Try to drink at least 10, eight-ounce glasses of fluid every day, and even more on hot days.

-Sun: The sun feels good, and getting a nice tan feels like a must when visiting the Caribbean, but be careful now that you are pregnant.
+The sun feels good, and getting a nice tan feels like a must when visiting the Caribbean, but be careful now that you are pregnant.
 High levels of pregnancy hormones will increase your chances of skin discoloration that might be permanent, so remember to put on ultra-strong sunblock of SPF 50 or more.
-If you want to be extra careful, put sun block on your skin even under your clothes, since clothes only provide a SPF block of 10 or so.
+If you want to be extra careful, put sunblock on your skin even under your clothes, since clothes only provide an SPF block of 10 or so.

-Auto travel: If traveling by car once you arrive in the Caribbean, remember to wear your seat belt at all times and make sure it does not cover your pregnant belly.
+If traveling by car once you arrive in the Caribbean, remember to wear your seatbelt at all times and make sure it does not cover your pregnant belly.

 Remember that freezing does not kill bacteria so make sure you use ice from a safe water source.
 Also, don’t drink out of glasses that have been washed in unboiled water.
 To help prevent common travel diarrhea, avoid fresh fruits and vegetables that have not been cooked or that you have not peeled yourself.
 Do not eat raw or undercooked meat and fish.

-Dr. Jan Rydfors is a Board Certified OB/GYN specializing in fertility and high-risk pregnancy and Co-Creator of the Pregnancy Companion: The Obstetrician's Mobile Guide to Pregnancy (www.pregnancycompanionapp.com).
-The only app created and staffed by Board Certified OB/GYNs, Pregnancy Companion is recommended by over 5,000 doctors across the country.
+About the Author: Dr. Jan Rydfors is a Board Certified OB/GYN specializing in fertility and high-risk pregnancy and Co-Creator of the Pregnancy Companion: The Obstetrician's Mobile Guide to Pregnancy, the only app created and staffed by Board Certified OB/GYNs, Pregnancy Companion is recommended by over 5,000 doctors across the country.